Brace! Brace! Brace! 10 Scary Airports for Landings and Takeoffs

 A commercial airline lands at Princess Juliana International Airport in St. Maarten, flying close enough to the beach that sunbathers get a good sandblasting.
 Adam Mukamal/Getty Images

-Thanks to factors ranging from improvements in aircraft technology to more efficient air traffic control and better training for pilots and mechanics, air travel has become progressively safer over the decades.
-The number of fatal accidents involving jet airliners worldwide has dropped from 40 per million flights in 1959 to just 0.05 deaths per million flights in 2021, according to global data gathered by aircraft manufacturer Boeing.
+Thanks to aircraft technology, more efficient air traffic control and better training for pilots and mechanics, air travel has become safer.
+The number of fatal accidents involving jet airliners worldwide dropped from 40 per million flights in 1959 to just 0.05 deaths per million flights in 2021, according to global data gathered by aircraft manufacturer Boeing.

-Though airline travel is extremely safe, mishaps do still occur, and the riskiest part of any flight remains the final approach and landing.
+Though airline travel is extremely safe, mishaps do still occur.
+So what's the most dangerous airport in the world?
+Some say it's Lukla Airport (Tenzing-Hillary Airport) in Nepal because pilots fly in at higher speeds.
+One of the riskiest parts of any flight remains the final approach and landing.
 Those phases account for more than half of all fatalities, even though they account for just a few minutes out of a typical trip.

 Advertisement

-Pilots have to be especially careful when they land at some airports, which are located in areas where location, terrain, weather conditions and/or quirks in design can make their job even more difficult.
+Pilots have to be especially careful when they land at some airports, especially those in areas where location, terrain, weather conditions and/or quirks in design can make their job even more difficult.

 Advertisement